 The mapping is from a feature toggle name (e.g, HOME_PAGE_FLAVOR) to its value (e.g., true, false, or an arbitrary string like "v2").

-You have some sort of web UI, API, or other mechanism that lets you quickly change the value of a feature toggle at any time—without having to update or deploy new code.
+You have some sort of web UI or API that lets you quickly change the value of a feature toggle at any time, without having to deploy new code.

 You could build your own feature toggle service around a database, or deploy an open source feature toggle service such as growthbook, Flagsmith, flagr, or OpenFeature, or you could use a managed feature toggle service such as Split, LaunchDarkly, ConfigCat, or Statsig.